PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img src="./images/BuildingMultiLanguageReportsInPowerBI/media/image105.png"  style="width:70%"  />

-Here's an example of the M code used to generate the **Translated Month Names Table**.
+Here is the code listing for the M code used to generate the **Translated Month Names Table**.

 ```
 let